 However, the policy from the Projects: Code section above still applies: all code you write must be your own.
 TAs in hours will be on the lookout for inappropriate code sharing/copying and will report any violations to the instructor.
 For example: while you can look at another student's buggy code to help them debug it, you should not show them your own (functioning) code as an example of how to fix it.

 You are welcome to ask for help from other students (and TAs) on Ed, provided you have already tried your best to solve the problem on your own.
 All Ed posts asking for help in resolving an issue must include a description of the steps you have already tried to solve the problem.

 In private posts, visible only to yourself and TAs, it is fine to share images, videos, and code.

 In public posts, you may post images/videos of your program's output, but do not include any code (even pseudocode).
 This applies also to when you are responding to a public post.

 We take this collaboration policy very seriously.
 All project code submissions will be run through MOSS, a sophisticated code similarity program designed to detect software plagiarism.
+During mentor meetings, your mentor TA will check that the code you submitted can reproduce the result images/videos you submitted, and they'll also ask you to explain how your code works.
 Consequences for violating the collaboration policy range from receiving a zero on the assignment in question to having the case referred to the university Academic Code Committee (which can result in an NC grade for the class and a note on your transcript).